kyma-project/examples/loki/README.md

 ## Overview

-In contrast to the upstream [loki chart](https://github.com/grafana/loki/tree/main/production/helm/loki), Kyma's Loki component offers limited configuration options.
+In contrast to the upstream [Loki chart](https://github.com/grafana/loki/tree/main/production/helm/loki), Kyma's Loki component offers limited configuration options.
 Furthermore, any modifications you make might be reset at the next upgrade cycle.
-To get all the customization options, follow this instructions to set up a parallel installation of the upstream chart, co-existing with the Kyma stack.
+To get all the customization options, set up a parallel installation of the upstream chart, co-existing with the Kyma stack:

 >**CAUTION:** This example uses the Grafana Loki version, which is distributed under AGPL-3.0 only and might not be free of charge for commercial usage.